 }

-Note: If an object is set to position:absolute; it will be essentially separated from other objects.
-Its positioning mode will not affect other objects, nor will it be affected by the floating positioning of other objects.
-In a sense , after using absolute positioning, the object floats on the web page like a layer.
+Note: If an object is set to position:absolute; it will be essentially separated from other objects, and its positioning mode will not affect other objects, nor will it be affected by the floating positioning of other objects.
+In a sense , After using absolute positioning, the object floats on the web page like a layer.

-After the object is absolutely positioned, its floating relationship with the page will no longer be considered.
-You only need to set the values of the object's top, right, bottom, and left directions.
+After absolutely positioning, the object will no longer be considered with the floating relationship in the page.
+You only need to set the object's values in four directions: top, right, bottom, and left.

 In this case, using absolute positioning can solve the problem we raised well.
-Similarly, use 3 divs to form our three column structure:
+Similarly, we use 3 divs to form our three column structures:

 #left {